 The first step to applying for a TE scholarship is proof from the exporting or sending institution that they are eligible (certified as a TE scholar).
 The exporting or sending TELO is responsible for confirming that the candidate meets the requirements outlined in the Institution's TE eligibility policy.
 The TELO certifies that the employee (parent) has met the criteria by approving the Export TE-EZ Online Application.
-The TELO confirms on the application the number of semesters the student is eligible to apply (as many as eight, as few as one) and the student's class standing.
 It is the student's responsibility to stay in contact with the Import school(s) TELO.
 TELOs will be required to use the TE-EZ Online Application for all applicants beginning with the 2025-26 application year.
 The Certification/Application is a legal contract authorizing participation by the exporting School and committing a scholarship by the importing School.
 It is recommended that the TELO from the importing school provides a notice to the TE scholar spelling out all the award conditions.